🚀 Big News: Socket Acquires Coana to Bring Reachability Analysis to Every Appsec Team.Learn more

 Warning: The file name AccountTrigger was not found in any package directory.

-If none of the files listed in the coverage JSON were found in a package directory, the plugin will print an additional warning stating no files were processed.
-In this case, the coverage XML generated will be an empty file.
+If none of the files in the coverage JSON are found in a package directory, the plugin will print an additional warning, and the generated report will be empty:

 Warning: The file name AccountTrigger was not found in any package directory.